Get exclusive member benefits & effect social change. Join Today

 Inside your kidneys are small tube-shaped structures that remove salt, excess fluids, and waste products from the blood.
 When these tubules are damaged or destroyed, you develop acute tubular necrosis (ATN).
 The damage may result in acute kidney failure.

-The most common cause of ATN is a lack of oxygen.
-When blood can not reach the tissues and cells of the kidneys due to a blockage or restriction, the kidneys can be damaged or destroyed.
+The most common cause of ATN is a lack of oxygen reaching the cells of the kidney.
+When blood cannot reach the tissues and cells of the kidneys due to a blockage or restriction, the kidneys can be damaged or destroyed.
+A heart attack, stroke, and long-standing diabetes can result in reduced blood flow to the kidneys causing cell death and ATN.

 Harmful substances in the blood can also damage tubules.
 Toxins may change the way cells in the tubules function.